Frequently Asked questions

 Why are MLMs bad if they are legitimate publicity trade companies?

-To believe this talking point make you very naïve.
 Being a publicly traded company does not deem a company ethical.
-For example, isn't Monsanto a publicly traded company and sells that Round-up bad for the environment?
+For example, isn't Monsanto a publicly traded company with its controversy?
 Wasn't one the most notorious pyramid schemers of all time the chairman of NASDAQ, Bernie Madoff?

-Stock prices and fluctuations are completely disconnected to their operations.
-For example, The price of Herbalife stocks went up after a large amount was bought by Carl Icahn in a trade war with Bill Ackman.
-A part of stock value is quantity purchased.
-Does that have anything to do with business ethics of how Herbalife was run?
-Another example is many companies were compromised from Covid, however their stocks did well.
+Stock prices and fluctuations are often disconnected to their operations.
+For example, The price of Herbalife (an MLM) stocks went up after a large amount was bought by Carl Icahn in a trade war with Bill Ackman.
+A part of stock value is quantity purchased driving up prices.
+Does that have anything to do with business ethics of Herbalife?

 Rebuttal To: Network marketing or MLM is like buying a franchise